 I offer a full range of organizing, productivity, and life management services.
 Let me declutter your home and help you build a new relationship with your things, your family, and your schedule.
-I will work alongside you to achieve your goals.
+As a Professional Home Organizer, I will work alongside you to achieve your goals.

 Sort by outfits

 Put your children’s clothes away in outfits, rather than shirts in one drawer and pants in another.
 Now, even young kids can dress themselves!

 Keep linens in the room where you use them, rather than in the hall closet.
 Each room should only have 2-3 sets of sheets.
 Keep a box labeled linens in each closet to hold them.
 No more searching for linens for the beds!